EventNet-ITA: Italian Frame Parsing for Events: Dataset

 \subsection{Domain coverage}

-In the design phase of the resource, an analysis was made of existing corpora, regardless of language, in order to circumscribe the domains and classes to be modelled.
-Resources as Automatic Content Extraction \cite{linguistic2005ace}, Event Nugget \cite{mitamura2015event}, the Historical Thesaurus of the Oxford English Dictionary (HTOED) \cite{kay2009historical} and FrameNet \cite{baker1998berkeley} were reviewed and compared.
-FrameNet is currently the most complete, rich and established existing resource and has been taken as reference for the development of EventNet-ITA.
-This choice was also motivated by the opportunities it offers in terms of reuse, interoperability and possible multilingual extensions.
-EventNet-ITA's annotation schema currently covers 204 different event frames, each provided with a set of specific Frame Elements (unique Frame Elements amount to over 3,600), and has been documented by providing, for each frame, its definition, the corresponding set of lexical units and frame elements associated to it.
-Each event frame has on average 490 annotated examples in the corpus and is being assigned, only for presentation purpose, a topic.
-The distribution of classes by topic is described in Table \ref{tab:macroclasses}.
+In the design phase of the resource, a manual analysis was made of existing corpora in multiple languages, in order to circumscribe the domains and classes to be modelled.
+Resources as Automatic Content Extraction \cite{doddington2004automatic, linguistic2005ace}, Event Nugget \cite{mitamura2015event}, the Historical Thesaurus of the Oxford English Dictionary (HTOED) \cite{kay2009historical} and FN \cite{baker1998berkeley} were reviewed and compared.
+FN is currently the most complete, rich and established existing resource and has been taken as reference for the development of EvN-ITA.
+This choice is motivated by the opportunities it offers in terms of reuse, coverage and possible multilingual extensions.
+EvN-ITA's annotation schema covers 205 different event frames, each provided with a set of specific frame elements (unique modeled frame elements amount to 3,571), and has been extensively documented by providing, for each frame, its definition, the corresponding set of lexical units and frame elements associated to it.
+The distribution of classes, arranged by topic, is depicted in Figure \ref{fig:macroclasses}.

 Beside conflict-related events, that hold a prominent place in historical accounts and journalistic narratives, we have taken care to extend the collection of event types to other aspects of the life of societies and individuals, such as legislative and legal processes, work, establishment of and membership in social organizations, life events, as well as events related to the arts, economic processes and cognitive processes such as decisions, skills, judgements, amongst others.
 In the design of the resource, attention has been paid also to maintain the balance between internal coherence and usability of the class schema.
 This has been achieved in multiple ways: \begin{enumerate}[(a)]